 Power: 296 hp at 6,000 rpm

 Firing Order: 1-8-4-3-6-5-7-2

-Not only is the 1UZFE reliable, but it’s also got some pretty good numbers.
+Not only is the 1UZFE one of Toyota’s most reliable engines, but it’s also got some pretty good numbers.
 For starters, it’s a 4.0L engine that has 242.1 cubic inches of displacement.
 And while the original 1989 engine puts out 256 horsepower, it didn’t take Toyota long to up that number.

 With their 1995 makeover, they pushed the number to 261 horsepower, and just a few years later, in 1997, the VVT system increased its overall horsepower to 290 horsepower.

 Some unique features of this engine include the fact that the water pump runs off the camshaft instead of the crank, and it features a quad overhead camshaft design.
 Each camshaft is timing belt-driven — which keeps everything running perfectly.

 There is a wide range of vehicles that come with a 1UZFE.
 But while we’ve included those vehicles in our list below, just because you don’t have one doesn’t mean that you can’t drive a vehicle with this engine.